rapid7/insightconnect-plugins/plugins/zoom/help.md

 # Version History

+* 4.1.13 - Fix issue to reduce occurrence of pagination token error not raising correctly | Update insight-plugin-runtime to version 5.5.0
 * 4.1.12 - Fix defect where 401 errors may not be raised or logged correctly
 * 4.1.11 - Update Task `monitor_sign_in_out_activity` to reduce instances of duplicate results
 * 4.1.10 - Update Task `monitor_sign_in_out_activity` handle invalid or expired pagination token errors
 * 4.1.9 - Updated to include latest SDK functionality v5.4.8 | Task `monitor_sign_in_out_activity` updated to increase max lookback cutoff to 7 days
 * 4.1.8 - Updated to include latest SDK functionality v5.4.5 | Adding logic to `monitor_sign_in_out_activity` task to keep paginating until endtime catches up to now
 * 4.1.7 - Updated to include latest SDK functionality